 Carter Barron Amphitheater, 2016.

-A Brief History of the Carter Barron Amphitheater
+A Brief History of the Carter Barron Amphitheatre

 In the early 1940s, NPS landscape architect Harry Thompson developed a plan for an outdoor theater with permanent benches and a stage.
 An area of Rock Creek Park was a favorable location for such a theater.
 In 1947, a window of opportunity opened as Congress authorized a Sesquicentennial Commission to celebrate 150 years of Washington, DC, as the nation’s capital.
 President Harry S Truman served as ex officio chairman of the commission, with Carter T. Barron as executive vice chairman.
 Among the commission’s initiatives, they planned to build the outdoor amphitheater in Rock Creek Park.